IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share_mount_target.html.markdown

 Provides a read-only data source for ShareMountTarget.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

-~> **NOTE**
-IBM Cloud® File Storage for VPC is available for customers with special approval.
-Contact your IBM Sales representative if you are interested in getting access.

-~> **NOTE**
-This is a Beta feature and it is subject to change in the GA release

 ## Example Usage

 ```hcl